GSA/centers-of-excellence/about/team.md

         img: AmbujNeupane19.jpg
         center: Data & Analytics
         bio: >-
-          Ambuj Neupane has over 7 years of public sector experience building organizational capacity and managing modernization projects.
-As a President’s Management Council Fellow for the Data and Analytics CoE, Neupane serves at the Office of Personnel Management (OPM) and the U.S. Department of Housing and Urban Development (HUD).
-Neupane’s responsibilities include advising partner agencies on best practices for data governance and lifecycle data management as well as managing technical deliverables to advance data-driven decision making.
+          Ambuj Neupane has over 8 years of public sector experience building organizational capacity and managing modernization projects, most recently with the U.S. Small Business Administration.
+As part of the Data and Analytics CoE, Neupane’s responsibilities include advising partner agencies on best practices for data governance and lifecycle data management as well as managing technical deliverables to advance data-driven decision making.
+Neupane currently partners with the Office of Personnel Management (OPM) and the U.S. Department of Housing and Urban Development (HUD).
         linkedin: ambuj-neupane
       - name: Satyajeet Dhumne
         img: SatyajeetDhumne19.jpg